camunda/camunda-docs/docs/components/optimize/userguide/process-analysis/outlier-analysis.md

 ## Overview

 Outlier analysis allows you to easily identify process instances that took significantly longer than others to complete a flow node, and subsequently slow down your process.
-Let’s have a look at the feature based on a step-by-step example.

 ## Outlier analysis in action

-First, select a process definition that you would like to analyze.
+Select a process definition that you would like to analyze.
 Once a definition is selected, a **heatmap** is displayed which highlights the flow nodes where Optimize identified many duration outliers.
 In our example, the **Approve Invoice** activity has duration outliers.
 When hovering over the task, you can see how many instances were identified and how much longer they took than the average duration.

 ![outlier analysis example 1](./img/outlierExample_1_heatMap.png)